Stable localized orthogonal decomposition in Raviart-Thomas spaces: Numerical Experiments

 In this section, we present numerical experiments to illustrate the theoretical results.
 Since the exact solution $(\mathbf{u},p)\in \Hzerodivomega{\Omega}\times L^2_0(\Omega)$ to \eqref{eqn-mixed-form-var} is typically unknown, we define the relative approximation errors for the velocity $\mathbf{u}$ and the pressure $p$ by

 where a computed reference solution $(\mathbf{u}_h^{\mathrm{ref}}, p_h^{\mathrm{ref}})$ takes the place of the unknown true solution $(\mathbf{u},p)$.
 The reference solution is a fine approximation of \eqref{eqn-mixed-form-var} obtained by using lowest-order Raviart--Thomas elements on a fine mesh with mesh size $h\ll H$, which will be specified in each experiment.
+The code accompanying this manuscript is available at \href{https://github.com/HaoLi-HL/LOD-Hdiv}{https://github.com/HaoLi-HL/LOD-Hdiv}.